eyeseast/moby-dick/chapters/093_chapter-91.md

 title: CHAPTER 91.
 The Pequod Meets The Rose-Bud.
 ---

+“In vain it was to rake for Ambergriese in the paunch of this Leviathan, insufferable fetor denying not inquiry.”Sir T. Browne, V.E.

 It was a week or two after the last whaling scene recounted, and when we were slowly sailing over a sleepy, vapory, mid-day sea, that the many noses on the Pequod’s deck proved more vigilant discoverers than the three pairs of eyes aloft.
 A peculiar and not very pleasant smell was smelt in the sea.

 “I will bet something now,” said Stubb, “that somewhere hereabouts are some of those drugged whales we tickled the other day.
 I thought they would keel up before long.”